derwilly/pyngstats/README.rst

 Templates
 =========
-Pyngstats uses html-templates to for its reports.
+Pyngstats uses html-templates for its reports.
 You can find them in the templates/ directory.

 +-----------------------+-----------------------------------------------------+
 | template              | Description                                         |